vkavi8118-sys/FULL_ADDER_SUBTRACTOR/README.md

 <img width="364" height="288" alt="image" src="https://github.com/user-attachments/assets/779175a2-3f60-4112-9dc8-17f3ab3e96bd" />

 **Procedure**

-Type the program in Quartus software.
+1.Type the program in Quartus software.

-Compile and run the program.
+2.Compile and run the program.

-Generate the RTL schematic and save the logic diagram.
+3.Generate the RTL schematic and save the logic diagram.

-Create nodes for inputs and outputs to generate the timing diagram.
+4.Create nodes for inputs and outputs to generate the timing diagram.

-For different input combinations generate the timing diagram.
+5.For different input combinations generate the timing diagram.

 **Program:**

 module ex3 (a,b,c,x,y,z,sum,dif,car,bor);